Ü: U-umlaut

 A glyph, U with umlaut, appears in the German alphabet.
 It represents the umlauted form of u, which results in [yː] when long and [ʏ] when short.
 The letter is collated together with U, or as UE.
 In languages that have adopted German names or spellings, such as Swedish, the letter also occurs.
 It is however not a part of these languages' alphabets.
 In Swedish the letter is called tyskt y which means German y.

+Though not a part of the Slovene alphabet, ü is often used in eastern Styrian dialects, especially around Ptuj as well as in the Resian dialect with the same pronouncation as in German.

 In other languages that do not have the letter as part of the regular alphabet or in limited character sets such as ASCII, U-umlaut is frequently replaced with the two-letter combination "ue".
 Software for optical character recognition sometimes sees it falsely as ii.

 Letter Ü

 The letter Ü is present in the Hungarian, Turkish, Uyghur Latin, Estonian, Azeri, Turkmen, Crimean Tatar, Kazakh Latin and Tatar Latin alphabets, where it represents a close front rounded vowel [y].
 It is considered a distinct letter, collated separately, not a simple modification of U or Y, and is distinct from UE.

+Wayuu represents the close central unrounded vowel [ɨ] using this letter.

-In the Swedish and Finnish alphabets ü is alphabetized as y.
+In the Swedish, Danish, Norwegian and Finnish alphabets ü is alphabetized as y.

 It is not present in the Basque alphabet but the Souletin dialect uses it for [y].

-This same letter appears in the Chinese Romanisations pinyin, Wade–Giles, and the German-based Lessing-Othmer, where it represents the same sound [y]: 綠/lǜ (green) or 女/nǚ (female).
+This same letter appears in the Chinese Romanisations Pinyin, Wade–Giles, and the German-based Lessing-Othmer, where it represents the same sound [y]: 綠/lǜ (green) or 女/nǚ (female).
 Standard Mandarin Chinese pronunciation has both the sounds [y] and [u].
 Pinyin only uses "Ü" to represent [y] after the letters "L" or "N" to avoid confusion with words such as 路/lù (road) and 怒/nù (anger).
 Words such as 玉/yù (jade) or 句/jù (sentence) are pronounced with [y], but are not spelled with "Ü", although Wade–Giles and Lessing use "Ü" in all situations.
 As the letter "Ü" is missing on most keyboards and the letter "V" is not present in standard Mandarin pinyin, the letter "V" is used on most computer Chinese input methods to enter the letter "Ü".
 As a result, romanisation of Chinese with the letter "V" representing the Ü sound is sometimes found.
-However, Ü sound should be officially represented by "yu" in Pinyin when it is difficult to enter Ü. For example, the surname Lü (吕) would be written as "Lyu" in passports.
+However, Ü sound should be officially represented by "yu" in Pinyin when it is difficult to enter Ü. For example, the surname Lü (吕) would be written as "Lyu" in passports, formerly it was represented simply as "Lu".
 Four extra tones for the letter "ü", which are "ǖ, ǘ, ǚ, ǜ", is added in Unicode as per GB/T 2312.

 U-diaeresis

-Several languages use diaeresis over the letter U to show that the letter is pronounced in its regular way, without dropping out or building diphthongs with neighboring letters.
+Several languages use diaeresis over the letter U to show that the letter is pronounced in its regular way, without dropping out or building diphthongs with neighbouring letters.

-In Spanish, it is used to distinguish between "gue"/"güe" / and "gui"/"güi" /: nicaragüense ("Nicaraguan"), pingüino ("penguin").